 If your water looks discolored, there is a good chance that your water heater is corroding.
 This can cause contaminated water and loss of water.

 - Strange Clanking

 A small amount of noises are normal.
-If you notice loud rattling racket emanating from your water heater, it could possibly be a a sign of a problem.
+If you notice loud rattling racket emanating from your water heater, it could possibly be a sign of a problem.

 If residue has developed inside, your water heater may be less economical.
 This might result in increased electric costs and likely ruin to your equipment.

 Losing water is the most common cause of a deteriorating water heater.
 If you notice water around your equipment, you’re probably handling a leak and may cause major water damage to your home.